 Dehydrating Meat or Fish Dog Treats

 Once ready to dehydrate, arrange the prepared pieces onto the dehydrator tray.
 Dehydrate according to your specific dehydrator’s settings and instructions for dehydrating meat or fish.
 The dehydration time will depend on your machine as well as the size of your pieces.
-Expect it to take a while and beware that it can be smelly.
-Happy dogs are also dehydrating from drooling when we make jerky here!
+Expect it to take a while and beware, it can be smelly.
+Happy dogs dehydrating from drooling when we make jerky!
+Haha!
 When possible, I like to dehydrate jerky on a nice day.
 That way, we can dehydrate outside or air out the house.
-Ideally, we can start early for plenty of dry time, and leave the dehydrator plugged in on the patio instead of indoors.
+Ideally, we start early for plenty of dry time, and leave the dehydrator plugged in on the patio instead of indoors.
 Don’t worry.
 It’s usually well guarded, per the photo at the beginning of this post!

 Ready to make some treats?
 We walk you through the steps above, along with any other special instructions, in the individual posts for all of our dehydrated dog treat recipes.
 Making jerky is easy and doggone delicious.
 See food safety notes and link below.